 *The choke cable supplied in the kit is specially made to our specifications by a well-established cable-maker in the Midlands.
-The cable has a square knob with original logo, chrome bezel, multi-stranded Bowden inner cable with soldered end, PTFE lined outer cable and a twist and lock function.
+The cable has a square knob with original logo, chrome bezel, multi-stranded Bowden inner cable with soldered end, PTFE lined outer cable and either twist and lock or friction lock operation.
 The only thing it doesn’t have is the removable knob.

 A longer version of the above cable for those that are not bothered about the fast idle and just want to connect directly to the metering unit.

 Most owners will have probably experienced issues with the infamous crimped ferrule on the outer cable slipping resulting in limited throttle operation.
 Despite this being an issue for many years, it still happens with new cables.